 Only those shareholders registered on the Company’s register of members at the prescribed record date, being a date not more than 48 hours before the general meeting to which it relates, are entitled to attend and vote at a general meeting.

-The Acts require that resolutions of the general meeting be passed by the majority of votes cast (ordinary resolution) unless the Acts or the Company’s Articles of Association provide for 75% majority of votes cast (special resolution).
+Resolutions of the general meeting must be passed by the majority of votes cast (ordinary resolution) unless the Companies Act, 2014 or the Company’s Articles of Association provide for 75% majority of votes cast (special resolution).
 The Company’s Articles of Association provide that the Chairman has a casting vote in the event of a tie.

 Any shareholder who is entitled to attend, speak and vote at a general meeting is entitled to appoint a proxy to attend, speak and vote on his or her behalf.
 A proxy need not be a member of the Company.

 At meetings, unless a poll is demanded, all resolutions are determined on a show of hands, with every shareholder who is present in person or by proxy having one vote.
 On a poll every shareholder who is present in person or by proxy shall have one vote for each share of which he/she is the holder.
 A shareholder need not cast all votes in the same way.
 At the meeting, after each resolution has been dealt with, details are given of the level of proxy votes lodged for and against that resolution and also the level of votes withheld on that resolution.